KacperFu/Azure-DE-Project/README.md

 ### Step 4: Data Loading and Reporting

-1. **Load Data into Power BI**: Connect Power BI to Synapse and create visualizations based on business requirements.
+1. **Load Data into Power BI**: Connect to Power BI and create visualizations based on business requirements.

 ### Step 5: Automation and Monitoring